robert-dzikowski/api-smoke-test/README.md

 # Introduction
-This repo contains Smoke Test which tests all endpoints found in OpenAPI v.3 spec file (it wasn't tested with older versions of OpenAPI).
+This repo contains smoke test which tests all endpoints found in OpenAPI v.3 spec file (it wasn't tested with older versions of OpenAPI).

 # Getting Started
 Install Python 3.7.

-To install packages globally (for all users),

-run 'pip install -r requirements.txt' in project root directory.
+To install packages globally (for all users), run 'pip install -r requirements.txt' in project root directory.

 # Run